ifrotz/iosfrotz/FrotzSupport.md

   * **What device/OS versions is Frotz compatible with?**

-> Frotz 1.7 works on iPhone, iPad and iPod Touch with OS versions 3.0 and later.
+> Frotz 1.8 works on iPhone, iPad and iPod Touch devices running iOS 8.0 or later.
-> (Version 1.6 had a bug which caused it to crash on 1st generation/armv6 devices, but this is fixed in 1.7.)
+> If you have a device too old to run iOS 8, the previous version should show up in the App Store when accessed from the device.
+Frotz 1.7 works on iPhone, iPad and iPod Touch with OS versions 3.0 and later.

 <a href='Hidden comment:
 Frotz would be worth nothing without the wealth of great games created by the talented writers and game designers in the IF (Interactive Fiction) community.
 I"ve gotten a lot of enjoyment playing these games over the years, and since I"m not a very good writer, this is my way of giving back.